-

 General Drivers Ed Information:

-- To be eligible for a North Carolina Level 1 Learner’s Permit, students must have finished both parts (Classroom Instruction and Driving Instruction) of Drivers Ed and be between the ages of 14.5 and 18.
-When a student finishes only the Classroom Instruction portion, Drivers Ed is not over.
+- To be eligible for a North Carolina Level 1 Limited Learner’s Permit, students must have finished both parts (Classroom Instruction and Driving Instruction) of Drivers Ed and be between the ages of 14.5 and 18.
+When a student finishes the Classroom Instruction portion, Drivers Ed is not over.

 - There are no academic requirements to take the Driver Education class.
 There are specific academic requirements to apply for a permit or license at the NC DMV after finishing the class.